glennon/FlowpyGIS/README.md

 FlowpyGIS
 =========

-A Python 2.x script to convert an origin-destination matrix to a shapefile.
-The flowpy part of things does the work (feeds your data to GDAL/OGR).
+A Python 2.x script to convert an origin-destination (OD) matrix to a shapefile.
+The flowpy part of things does the work (reorganizes the input OD table and feeds your data to GDAL/OGR).
 I also created a basic Interface script so the code could stand alone.
 The .htm file in the repo gives some more info about the required inputs and such.

 Ages ago, I made a short demo video --> http://vimeo.com/9264988